 Which UE speaker is the right one for you though?
 With several options available offering various features at different price points, we have broken them all down from the MegaBlast to the Wonderboom to help you find the best UE speaker to suit your needs.

-The UE Megablast is the top speaker in the Ultimate Ears portfolio - the loudest and most powerful.
+The UE Megablast was previously the top speaker in the Ultimate Ears portfolio - the loudest and most powerful other than the Hyperboom.
 It offers the distinguishable UE design with giant volume buttons and a combination of rubber and fabric, with a power button on the top and a Micro-USB port on the bottom.
-There is also a contact charging option but the Power Up accessory is sold separately for £35.
+There is also a contact charging option but the Power Up accessory is sold separately.